overlay-market/v0-core/docs/module-system.md

 ### Collaterals Module

 Collaterals Module consists of collateral managers specializing in different types of collateral.
 Trader interactions with the system occur through collateral managers.
+Collateral managers are given mint and burn permissions on the OVL token by the mothership contract.

 Each manager has external functions:

 - `build()`
 - `unwind()`
 - `liquidate()`